Hamidalavi/JavaScript-step-by-step/DOM.md

 document.getElementsByTagName(); // gets elements by tag -- HTML tag (HTMLCollection) document.createElement("<tag>"); // creates an element (Node)
-document.createAttribute(); // creates a new attribute node, and returns it
+document.createAttribute(); // creates a new attribute node, and returns it document.importNode(element.content, true); // returns a copy of node.
+If deep is `true`, the copy also includes the node's descendants

 element.addEventListener("event", () => {}); // add event listener to that element (like click, hover, scroll and son on)